openhab/openhab-addons/bundles/org.openhab.binding.verisure/README.md

 #### Configuration Options

 *   deviceId - Device Id
-    *   Since Alarm lacks a Verisure ID, the following naming convention is used for alarm on site id 123456789: 'alarm123456789'
+    *   Since Alarm lacks a Verisure ID, the following naming convention is used for alarm on installation ID 123456789: 'alarm123456789'.
+Installation ID can be found using DEBUG log settings

 #### Channels